jehoz/jehoz.github.io/content/software.md

 ---
-template: projects.html
+template: software.html
 projects:
   - repo_name: propnet
     built-in: haskell
     article: /articles/2024/09/05/propagator_networks_pcg.html
     blurb: >
-      An embedded domain sepcific language for relational programming and constraint satisfaction problems.
+      An embedded domain specific language for relational programming and constraint satisfaction problems.
       Under the hood this is powered by propagator networks, a model for computation laid out by Gerald Sussman and Alexey Radul in "The Art of the Propagator" (2009).